NYC Women’s Fund FAQ

 Yes.

-• Digital Distribution: For all projects distributed digitally, grantees will be required to include in liner notes and credits on an appropriate page of their websites the following: “With support from: The NYC Women’s Fund for Media, Music and Theatre by the City of New York Mayor’s Office of Media and Entertainment in association with The New York Foundation for the Arts.”
+• Digital Distribution: For all projects distributed digitally, grantees will be required to post in their artist biography on all digital distribution sites from time of award until a minimum of a year after the release of the project, as well as in liner notes and credits on an appropriate page of their web sites that acknowledge grant funding as follows: “With support from: The NYC Women’s Fund for Media, Music and Theatre by the City of New York Mayor’s Office of Media and Entertainment in association with The New York Foundation for the Arts.”
+Grantees must also include the Made in NY logo, which will be provided by NYFA to all NYC Women’s Fund recipients.

 • Social Media: Within the 2-week period following the grant award and the 2-week period following the release of the project, grantees must post a minimum of five (5) social media posts acknowledging the support from The NYC Women’s Fund for Media, Music and Theatre by the City of New York Mayor’s Office of Media and Entertainment in association with The New York Foundation for the Arts.
 Please note, this is a minimum of five (5) across various channels, not per channel.